gomorpheus/morpheus-docs/release_notes/compatibility.rst

      -
    * - Ubuntu
      - 16.04, 18.04
      - 14.04 is no longer supported for Appliance OS.
-Existing Appliances on 14.04 must upgrade to 16.04 or 18.04 PRIOR to upgrading to v4.2.1!
-Not: 14.04 is still supported by the |morpheus| Agent.
+Existing Appliances on 14.04 must upgrade to 16.04 or 18.04 PRIOR to upgrading to v4.2.1.
+Note: 14.04 is still supported by the |morpheus| Agent.

 Services
 ========